demelvin/lucidworks-search/README.md

 The latest version of [Fusion Server][fusion server] also needs to be installed, started.
 The [Quick Start][fusion quick start] is an excellent resource for this.

-Once started the qvino application needs to be imported.
+Once started the [Qvino][qvino] application needs to be imported.
 This is will provide the search results.
 Find instructions on how to do that [here][fusion import].

 ### Clone `lucidworks-search`